tapyu/python-lessons/README.md

 - [Nuitka][11]: [Nuitka][12] is a source-to-source compiler which compiles Python code to C source code, applying some compile-time optimizations in the process such as constant folding and propagation, built-in call prediction, type inference, and conditional statement execution.
 - [MyHDL][13]: is a Python-based hardware description language (HDL), that converts MyHDL code to Verilog or VHDL code.

+## Standalone executables

+While CPython translates Python source code into bytecode, the resulting bytecode is not a standalone executable.
+To run the bytecode, you still need the Python interpreter.
+If you want to distribute your Python program as a standalone executable that doesn't require a separate Python installation, you would typically use a tool like [PyInstaller][16], py2exe, cx_Freeze, or similar, which packages both your script and the Python interpreter into a single executable file.
+If you have specific reasons for avoiding external tools and prefer a minimalistic approach, you might transpilers like `Nuitka`

+Both Nuitka and PyInstaller can create standalone executables from Python code but they have different approaches.
+PyInstaller packages your Python code along with the Python interpreter into a single executable, making it easy to distribute.
+On the other hand, Nuitka is a Python implementation that translates Python code into C code.
+The generated C code is then compiled using a C compiler (like GCC) to produce native machine code.
+It aims for performance and a reduced runtime footprint. *Choose Nuitka if you prioritize performance and want a compiled result, potentially achieving faster execution speeds.
+However, PyInstaller is often simpler to use and more suitable for projects where ease of distribution and cross-platform compatibility is a higher priority than raw performance.*

 ---